saeedSarpas/AnkiLanguageDeckGenerator/README.md

 ## Setup Instructions

-Follow these steps to set up the Anki Language Deck Generator in your local environment.
+Follow these steps to set up the Anki AI Helper in your local environment.

 ### Environment Setup